inlivedev/inlive-website/content/docs/getting-started/using-live-stream-api/index.md

 Learn how to use and integrate the live stream API into your application

 ## Get an application key
-To allow your app to access the Inlive APIs, you need an application key.
-This API key is unique per application, and you will need to use it will all your API request.
+To allow your app accessing the Live Stream API, you need an application key or you can call it API key instead.
+This application key is unique per application, and you will need to use it will all your API request.
 Follow these steps to create your application key:
 1. Register <a href="{{< getenv env=`_HUGO_INLIVE_STUDIO_ORIGIN` >}}" target="_blank" rel="noopener noreferrer" data-tracking-event="open-link" data-tracking-label="Register an account link">an Inlive account</a>.
 2. Go to <a href="{{< getenv env=`_HUGO_INLIVE_STUDIO_ORIGIN` >}}/settings/integration/" target="_blank" rel="noopener noreferrer" data-tracking-event="open-link" data-tracking-label="Integration page link">the integration page</a>.
 3. Create an application key.
 Make sure you copy the key after you create it because you won't be able to see it again later.

-## Use Inlive APIs
+## Use Live Stream API
 After having your application key, you will need to use your application key as a bearer token to authenticate all your API requests.
 We use a standard HTTP REST API, so you can use any library to help you make an HTTP request like Axios, CURL, or just a simple fetch function.

 ### REST API Endpoints
 Check out our <a href="{{< getenv env=`_HUGO_INLIVE_API_ORIGIN` >}}/apidocs/" target="_blank" rel="noopener noreferrer" data-tracking-event="open-link" data-tracking-label="REST API endpoint documentation link">REST API Endpoint documentation</a> to see all the available endpoints.
 We have a mix of HTTP methods and URL combinations to build our API endpoints, so you can use the same URL endpoint for different purposes depending on the HTTP method you use.

 ### Inlive SDK
-Use our SDK to simplify your development.
+Use our SDK to simplify your development with live stream API.
 Currently our SDK only available in JavaScript.
 Let us know the platform that we must support for our SDK by requesting it through our [Github Discussion](https://github.com/orgs/inlivedev/discussions).

 With our SDK, going live is simple as this code below: